-Berkeley potter Kimi Masui spinning her last clay creations
+Berkeley potter Kimi Masui is spinning her last clay creations

 Berkeley potter Kimi Masui has spent a lifetime doing absolutely what she loves — throwing porcelain clay, molding it on a quick-spinning wheel, glazing her fired pieces with glazes she invents herself and selling her work to the thousands of collectors who love it.

 But now, Masui is on the last of her clay, the last ton she will ever fire in the 50 years that she’s been making pottery, and soon she will give away her glaze recipe secrets.
-She is retiring from the craft, and the Berkeley Potters Guild, before the end of the year because Masui, who is in her 70s, is finding the work too physically challenging.
+She is retiring from the craft, and the Berkeley Potters Guild in Northwest Berkeley, before the end of the year because Masui, who is in her 70s, is finding the work too physically challenging.

 “It’s going to be very hard not coming into the studio,” even with her flexible schedule, she says, “but to not have to be here will be kind of amazing.”